TSS Certification Process - TSB 2000 Standard

 Annual Certification Review (ACR)

-The TSS Annual Certification Review (ACR) involves
+The TSS Annual Certification Review (ACR)

 three (3) full days of recurrent professional development training